tabiya-tech/taxonomy-model-application/backend/README.md

 The import and export of the CSV format documentation can be found [here](Import_Export_CSV_format.md)

+## Construction of hierarchies

+When constructing hierarchies (either occupation hierarchies or skill hierarchies) use the guide [here](taxonomy-hierarchy.md)

 ## Contributing

 Contributions are highly valued in this project.